Phreshhh/PhreshPlayer/README.md

 The lot of extra features is it would be awesome, but finaly the program can't do that normally what it created first.
 So I make my own..

-I don't planning more features to the updates (exept audioTrack support/changes if will supported..), only neccessary bux fixes.
+I don't planning more features to the updates (exept audioTrack support/changes if will supported..), only neccessary bug fixes.

 The Phresh media player is a simple and intuitive desktop app for Windows, Mac and Linux.
 It plays media files.. end of story.